jclark/rpi-cm4-ptp-guide/fedora.md

 Fedora has good [documentation for installing on a SBC](https://docs.fedoraproject.org/en-US/fedora-server/installation/on-sbc/), but it doesn't address stage 2 for the CM4, which has internal eMMC storage (except in the CM4 Lite version).

 The normal Fedora approach for step 4 requires using an HDMI monitor and keyboard connected to the CM4 to do the initial setup, most importantly to setup a user account.
-You cannot just skip this, since the image does not allow ssh login without some configuration.
+You cannot just skip this, since the image does not allow ssh login without some configuration for security reasons.
 However, it is possible to avoid this requirement if you really want to (in my case, I wanted to install a Fedora 39 nightly image, but HDMI output wasn't working properly).
 This requires that step 3 be done using the `arm-image-installer program`, which has options that can configure the image to allow you to ssh in as root.
 But `arm-image-installer` is available only on Fedora, which implies that you need to use a desktop computer that is running Fedora.

 ## Select and download the image